gayverjr/opencap/dox/developer_notes.md

 These IDs are used to create the mapping between OpenCAP ordering of GTOs and the quantum chemistry package's ordering.

-__Projected %CAP__
+__%CAP__

-The Projected_CAP class handles post-processing of densities and the zeroth order Hamiltonian.
+The CAP class handles computing the %CAP matrix and post-processing of densities and the zeroth order Hamiltonian.
 The densities are stored in two 2D vectors, one for alpha and the other for beta densities.
 It ultimately computes and stores the %CAP matrices in atomic orbital and state basis.

-__%CAP__
+__%AOCAP__

-The CAP class handles numerical integration of the %CAP matrix.
+The AOCAP class handles numerical integration of the %CAP matrix.
 It uses the [Numgrid](https://github.com/dftlibs/numgrid) library to allocate the grid for each atom.